Valeriexii/gourmetfast_analytics/README.md

 - **Which products are selling the most?**
 - **How are our sales trending over time?**

-The project follows modern dbt best practices: sources, staging, core dimensional models, incremental fact tables, and data quality tests.
+The project follows modern dbt best practices: sources, staging, dimensional models, and fact tables, and data quality tests.

 ## Core Layer (dim_*, fct_*)
 ### Dimensions